Through The Fibro Fog

 Instructions

 • Add the frozen mango and maple syrup to a blender.
-Pulse blend, scraping down the sides with a spoon as needed, until it is smooth and creamy in texture.
+Pulse blend, scraping down the sides with a spatula or wooden spoon as needed, until it is smooth and creamy in texture.
 It first resembles rice, then will become smooth.

 Notes

-• Make sure the mango is frozen when you begin.
+• Make sure your mango chunks are frozen when you begin.
 If it is warmer you will get more of a smoothie than a sorbet!

 • Adjust the amount of maple syrup to taste preference.